kirti-singla123/ToDoFlow/README.md

 ## 📁 Folder Structure

-All your main components are located inside:
+All functional UI components (Header, Tasks, etc.) are inside the `src/components/` folder.